GawainAntell/EcoRelease/README.md

 - bootstrap_assemblages_GSA.R: the purpose of this script is to bootstrap "assemblage-based" samples.
 The subsampling procedure is illustrated in Figure S1 and described in section 2.1 of Methods S1.
 The script contains options to alter the subsampling parameters as in the sensitivity analyses of Methods S1 section 2.3.
 The code relies on the functions provided as function_subsample_assemblage_approach_GSA.R, function_distribution_summary_GSA.R, and function_find_seed_cells_GSA.R

 - correlate_Tseries_GSA.R: this script calculates correlation coefficients between pairs of time series (e.g. geographic range size vs. species count), as described in STAR Methods section "Time Series Analysis."
 The initial data are output from the "bootstrap_assemblages_GSA.R" script, and are available as "DS5_assemblage_data_subsampled.csv", which is sourced as part of the correlate_Tseries_GSA code.

+- Edit 2023: timeseries_corr_comparison_sans_subsampling.R: this script reanalyzes the time series correlations presented in Antell et al. (2020) without performing spatial standardization.
+Results are discussed as a case study in Antell et al. (2023).

 TAXON-TRACKING FRAMEWORK